shatha12/Classification_Job_Change_Prediction/README.md

 The main technologies and libraries that will be used are:

-- Technologies: Python ,Jupyter Notebook , Canva , Zoom
+- Technologies: Python ,Jupyter Notebook , Canva , DeepNote
 - Libraries:Pandas,BeautifulSoup and ,Matplotlib ,Seaborn ,NumPy ,sklearn

 ## MVP :